 There is this myth that Java EE containers aren’t fast and agile enough to build modern applications.
 Although this may be true for some app server vendors, it’s definitely not the case for Red Hat JBoss Enterprise Application Platform (JBoss EAP).
 JBoss EAP is a modern application platform that includes a modular structure that allows service enabling only when required, improving startup speed.

 With this in mind, we decided to run a comparison between JBoss EAP and other technologies that are touted to be the best for cloud-native applications.
 Not to our surprise, here are the results:

-When comparing a JBoss EAP instance running Java EE Web Profile app, a JBoss EAP running a Spring application, Tomcat and Spring Boot, you can see that JBoss EAP running Java EE Web Profile is actually faster, uses less memory and has the highest throughput under load.
+When comparing a JBoss EAP instance running Java EE Web Profile app, a JBoss EAP running a Spring application, Tomcat and Spring Boot, you can see that in our tests, JBoss EAP running Java EE Web Profile was faster, used less memory, and had the highest throughput under load.
 You can find the entire test suite and source code at the following location:

 Beside microservices, there are many reasons why customers continue to use JBoss EAP for modern application development.
 Here are some of them (not an exhaustive list):

 - Miniservices – miniservices are in between a modular and microservice design.
 A miniservice is a collection of services that are split by domain and usually run on an application server.
 Miniservices improve agility and scale without the complexity of microservices design and infrastructure.
 Miniservices still require an investment in agile, DevOps and CI/CD so JBoss EAP on OpenShift or JBoss EAP in Red Hat OpenShift Application Runtimes are good options.